 Jeremy Liew is a partner at Lightspeed Venture Partners, famed as the first investor in the social media app Snapchat.
 Liew’s other investments include the multimedia company Beme, the listing service VarageSale, and the hardware wallet LedgerX.
 His net worth is estimated at north of $2 billion.

-In an exchange with Business Insider, Liew said that the Bitcoin price can “realistically” reach $500,000 by 2030.
+In an exchange with Business Insider in May 2017, Liew said that the Bitcoin price can “realistically” reach $500,000 by 2030.
 Liew’s prediction was backed by Peter Smith, the CEO, and co-founder of Blockchain — the world’s most popular Bitcoin wallet.
-The estimate was made on May 4, 2017.

 Roger Ver – $250,000 (no date)